Receiver operating characteristic: Basic concept

 A classification model (classifier or diagnosis) is a mapping of instances between certain classes/groups.
 Because the classifier or diagnosis result can be an arbitrary real value (continuous output), the classifier boundary between classes must be determined by a threshold value (for instance, to determine whether a person has hypertension based on a blood pressure measure).
 Or it can be a discrete class label, indicating one of the classes.

 Consider a two-class prediction problem (binary classification), in which the outcomes are labeled either as positive (p) or negative (n).
 There are four possible outcomes from a binary classifier.
 If the outcome from a prediction is p and the actual value is also p, then it is called a true positive (TP); however if the actual value is n then it is said to be a false positive (FP).
-Conversely, a true negative (TN) has occurred when both the prediction outcome and the actual value are n, and false negative (FN) is when the prediction outcome is n while the actual value is p.
+Conversely, a true negative (TN) has occurred when both the prediction outcome and the actual value are n, and a false negative (FN) is when the prediction outcome is n while the actual value is p.

 To get an appropriate example in a real-world problem, consider a diagnostic test that seeks to determine whether a person has a certain disease.
 A false positive in this case occurs when the person tests positive, but does not actually have the disease.
 A false negative, on the other hand, occurs when the person tests negative, suggesting they are healthy, when they actually do have the disease.

-Let us define an experiment from P positive instances and N negative instances for some condition.
+Consider an experiment from P positive instances and N negative instances for some condition.
 The four outcomes can be formulated in a 2×2 contingency table or confusion matrix, as follows: